jurgensmit/arduino-virtual-piano/README.md

 An Arduino sketch to play piano without a keyboard.
 Plays notes relative to the distance measured by an ultrasonic sensor

-The application uses an ultrasonic distance sensor (HC-SR04) to measure the distance to your hands.
+The application uses an ultrasonic distance sensor (HC-SR04) to measure the distance to your hand (or any other object for that matter).
 This distance is then translated in to a note which is played through a piezo buzzer using the Arduino's tone function.

 ## Do it yourself